c42705/stargety-oasis/client/src/modules/map-editor-konva/README.md

 ## 🎯 Architecture Principles

-This implementation follows the patterns validated in the POC (`map-editor-poc/`):
+This implementation follows a hook-based architecture pattern:

 ### 1. Hook-Based Architecture
 Each feature is isolated in its own hook, making the code: